xiix0/scam/README.md

-You have the power to influence all with whom you come in contact.
+You are a fluke of the universe; you have no right to be here.